isabelc/edd-software-specs/readme.txt

 == Changelog ==

 = 1.7 =
-* New - the textdomain has changed to easy-digital-downloads-software-specs.
+* New - The textdomain has changed to easy-digital-downloads-software-specs.
 You must update your .mo files accordingly.
+* Maintenance - Updated widget to work with the WordPress 4.0 live customizer.
+* Maintenance - Use singleton class.

 = 1.6.1 =
 * Fix: specs content filter should ignore widget setting to surpress specs if the widget is not active